percona/pmm-doc/docs/details/HA.md

 6. Run the PostgreSQL container.

     You can either run all the services on the same instance or on a seperate instance.

+    !!! note alert alert-primary "Note"
+        It is recommended to use absolute paths instead of relative paths for volume mounts.

     === "Run services on same instance"